vitejs/vite/docs/guide/using-plugins.md

 ## Enforcing Plugin Ordering

 For compatibility with some Rollup plugins, it may be needed to enforce the order of the plugin or only apply at build time.
 This should be an implementation detail for Vite plugins.
-You can enforce the position of a plugin with the `enforce` modifier:
+You can change the position of a plugin with the `order` modifier:

 - `pre`: invoke plugin before Vite core plugins
 - default: invoke plugin after Vite core plugins